 - Psychosocial skills.
 To overcome a reliance on Ativan, the individual will need to learn new coping strategies to use when encountering a stressful situation.
 Individuals will also be guided in designing their own relapse prevention plan with actionable steps for managing triggers.

 - 12-step type groups.
 Recovery meetings, such as A.A., N.A., or SMART Recovery play an important supportive role in recovery.
 Recovery meetings provide a meaningful roadmap of benchmarks that incrementally help the client rebuild their lives.
 The meetings are a good source of social support as well.

 - Recreational therapy.
-Nurturing the mind-body connection is an essential aspect of Ativan recovery.
+Nurturing the mind-body connection is an essential aspect of Ativan’s recovery.
 There are various experiential activities that offer individuals the opportunity to deepen their personal recovery journey.
-These activities include art therapy, meditation, equine therapy, and outdoor activities such as hiking, cycling, beach walks, or visits to the gym.
-Physical activity and spending time outdoors is highly encouraged for stress reduction.
+These activities include art therapy, meditation, and outdoor activities such as hiking, cycling, beach walks, or visits to the gym.
+Physical activity and spending time outdoors are highly encouraged for stress reduction.